scotws/tinkasm/README.md

 Scot W. Stevenson <scot.stevenson@gmail.com>

+**THIS BRANCH USES TYPIST ASSEMBLER NOTATION (TAN), WHICH HAS BEEN SUPERCEDED BY SIMPLER ASSEMBLER NOTATION (SAN).
+IT IS RETAINED FOR HISTORICAL REASONS, AND WILL NOT RECEIVE BUGFIXES OR UPDATES.**

 This is a BETA version of a easily modified multi-pass assembler for the 6502/65c02/65816 8/16-bit MPUs in Python 3.